Killing of Rafael Ramos and Wenjian Liu: Civil rights groups

 Protest organizer Charles Wade said about civil rights groups, "We've all said that this is a horrible thing that shouldn't have happened.
 I say time and time again that I'm against police violence, and I'm not against police officers in general.
 I have an issue with improper policing, police violence and police impunity."
 Reverend Al Sharpton said, "From the beginning, we have stressed that this is a pursuit of justice to make the system work fairly for everyone.
 This is not about trying to take things into our own hands.
 That does not solve the problem of police brutality."

 The National Association for the Advancement of Colored People issued a statement condemning the murders.

 Public

 Pastor Michael A. Walrond Jr. of the First Corinthian Baptist Church in Harlem, said, "This tragic moment may be an opportunity for people to understand each other.
 The pain of a mother whose son lay dead on the ground is the same pain of a 13-year-old boy who lost his police officer father.
 My hope is that this will shock people into coming together."

 According to The Daily Beast, some bystanders at the crime scene reportedly cheered and expressed their support for the attack.

 Entertainment

 Many rappers, such as Azealia Banks, and Lecrae, also posted to Twitter, denouncing the murder-suicide.

-Rapper The Game tweeted, "I guess y’all 'can’t breathe' either", resulting in backlash.
+Rapper The Game tweeted, "I guess y'all 'can't breathe' either", referring to the slogan "I can't breathe", resulting in backlash.